vstehle/ebbr/source/chapter1-about.rst

       pre-Armv8 architectures.

    AArch64
-      The Arm 64-bit Execution state, supported by the Armv8-A architecture.
+      The Arm 64-bit Execution state, supported by the Armv8-A and the Armv8-R AArch64 architectures.
       In this state, addresses are held in 64-bit registers, and instructions in the base instruction set can use 64-bit registers for their processing.
       This state supports the A64 instruction set.

    A64
-      The 32-bit length instruction set, supported by the Armv8-A architecture.
+      The 32-bit length instruction set, supported by the Armv8-A and the Armv8-R AArch64 architectures.

    EL0
       The lowest Exception level, used to execute user applications.